KashifRiaz2023/Emotion-Recognition-/README.md

 ## Features

-- Emotion classification from speech audio
+- Emotion classification from speech audio.
-- Utilization of deep learning algorithms for accurate predictions
+- Utilization of deep learning algorithms for accurate predictions.
-- Data preprocessing techniques for effective model training
+- Data preprocessing techniques for effective model training.
-- Evaluation metrics to assess model performance
+- Evaluation metrics to assess model performance.
-- Functionality to make predictions on new audio samples
+- Functionality to make predictions on new audio samples.

 ## Algorithm Used